bonitasoft/bonita-portal-js/README.md

 - maven > 3.3.9

 ## Development tasks
-Please run `yarn install` Before launching any of following tasks
+Please run `yarn install` and `yarn build` at least once before launching any of the following tasks

 ### Launch project in development mode
 Before running project in development mode, you need to launch a Bonita backend available on URL http://localhost:8080/